Claudio Gomes: Manchester City

 On 25 July 2018, Gomes signed with Manchester City.
 He had trained with the club since the expiry of his PSG contract in June, and been on their pre-season tour of the United States, but they were forced to wait for him to turn 18 before signing him.
 He made his professional debut on 5 August in a 2–0 win over Chelsea in the 2018 FA Community Shield at Wembley Stadium, coming on in added time for John Stones.
 He was in the game for one second before the final whistle blew and his team won the trophy.

 After making one further appearance for Manchester City in the EFL Cup, Gomes joined PSV Eindhoven on loan for the 2019–20 season, joining up with the Jong PSV squad.

 Gomes was back at Manchester City for the 2020–21 season.
 On 10 February 2021, he made his FA Cup debut as a substitute for the injured Rodri in a 3–1 away win over Championship side Swansea City.

 On 31 August 2021, Gomes joined Barnsley in the EFL Championship on loan for the season.
 He played 32 total games, scoring once to open a 1–1 draw at Swansea City on 15 April 2022.
 After the Reds were relegated to EFL League One, the loans of Gomes, Domingos Quina and Amine Bassi were terminated on 26 April.

 Palermo

-On 1 September 2022, Gomes was signed by Italian Serie B club Palermo on a permanent two-year deal.
+On 1 September 2022, Gomes signed a two-year contract with by Italian club Palermo.
 He was the first player to join from Manchester City after Palermo had been taken over by the City Football Group.
-He made his debut eight days later as a late substitute for Leo Štulac in a 1–0 home win over Genoa.
+He made his Serie B debut eight days later as a late substitute for Leo Štulac in a 1–0 home win over Genoa.